'Yes, God, Yes' Review: Coming-Of-Age Drama Sees Natalia Dyer Going Through A Real Awakening

 Yes, God, Yes.
 The title is as short and sweet as the film itself.
-Clocking in just at 75-or-so minutes, it is not only a story about a young woman’s (Alice who is played by Natalia Dyer) sexual awakening but also her spiritual one.
-Expansion of the director/writer Karen Maine’s short film of the same from 2017, it follows Alice to a Catholic retreat for youth where she learns about her interests, hypocrisy and ”goodness”.
-While the movie does keep the focus on the main character really well so that audience understands her inner struggles, it does seem to lack dynamics that are necessary for deeper emotional connection.
+Clocking in at just 75 or so minutes, it is not only a story about a young woman, Alice's (played by Natalia Dyer) sexual awakening but also her spiritual one.
+Expansion of the director and writer Karen Maine’s short film of the same from 2017, it follows Alice to a Catholic retreat for youth where she learns about her interests, hypocrisy and ”goodness”.
+While the movie does keep the focus on the main character really well so that the audience understands her inner struggles, it does seem to lack dynamics that are necessary for deeper emotional connection.

 The biggest strength here is the bond between Maine’s directing and Dyer’s restricted acting.
 They don’t feel the need to smash the viewer’s brains in by explaining every feeling a character has like many teen dramas or comedies do but alternatively Alice gets to walk around the spaces, react and observe.
 You know, as actual people do.
 Yes, God, Yes does a great job narrowing down on the things that matter right now in her life whether it’s having a crush, questioning morality from a religious lens or finding out what gives her pleasure.
 Dyer delivers in a difficult role that requires a lot more facial acting than normally, instead of a fake tear she expresses embarrassment.